scopplestone/testing/docs/userguide/010_installation.md

 The following chapter describes the installation procedure on a Linux machine requiring root access.
 This includes the installation of required prerequisites, setting up MPI and HDF5.
 Please note that high-performance clusters usually have a module environment, where you have to load the appropriate modules instead of compiling them yourself.
-The module configuration for some of the clusters used by the research group are given in Chapter \ref{chap:cluster_guide}.
+The module configuration for some of the clusters used by the research group are given in Chapter {ref}`080_cluster_guide:Cluster Guidelines`.
 In that case, you can jump directly to the description of the download and installation procedure of PICLas in Section {sec:download_source}.

 ## Prerequisites
 **PICLas** has been tested on various Linux distributions.
-This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, 20.04 LTS and
-20.10, OpenSUSE 42.1 and CentOS 7.
+This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, 20.04 LTS 20.10 and 21.04, OpenSUSE 42.1 and CentOS 7.
-For **tested combinations** of prerequisites (HDF5, OpenMPI, CMake etc.) and known problems that may occur, visit Chapter
+For **tested combinations** of prerequisites (HDF5, OpenMPI, CMake etc.) and known problems that may occur, visit Section {ref}`100_appendix:Appendix`.
-\ref{chap:appendix}.

 The suggested packages in this section can be replaced by self compiled versions.
 The required packages for the Ubuntu Linux distributions are listed in {numref}`tab:installation_prereqs_ubuntu` and for Centos Linux in